wmvanvliet/mne-rsa/README.md

 Representational Similarity Analysis
 ------------------------------------

-This is a Python package for performining representational similarity analysis (RSA) using [MNE-Python](https://martinos.org/mne/stable/index.html) data structures.
+This is a Python package for performing representational similarity analysis (RSA) using [MNE-Python](https://martinos.org/mne/stable/index.html) data structures.
+The RSA is computed using a "searchlight" approach.

 ## Installation